josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-instagram.md

 No matter how tiny a grain of sand I might be in that sandcastle, I can’t in good conscience be a part of its walls any more.

-<Callout class="former-highlight">No matter how tiny a grain of sand I might be in that sandcastle, I can’t in good conscience be a part of its walls any&nbsp;more.</Callout>
+<Callout>No matter how tiny a grain of sand I might be in that sandcastle, I can’t in good conscience be a part of its walls any&nbsp;more.</Callout>

 If you'd like to keep in touch with me, I'll still be around on [Twitter](https://twitter.com/jjcollinsworth), at least until I face the same reckoning there (though my content there is of a decidedly different flavor).
 And I'll be attempting to add some more personal content both there and here, on my personal site.